 Expats have flocked to Dubai over the last decade, attracted by its tax-free salaries, business opportunities, and high standard of living.
 Outside work hours, expats can enjoy top-class hotels, restaurants, malls, and beaches, as well as tennis courts and golf courses.
-Many tourists and locals alike head out to the desert for a wide range of activities such as dune bashing or sand surfing but don’t forget that they even has ski slopes!
+Many tourists and locals head out to the desert for a wide range of activities, such as dune bashing or sand surfing but don’t forget that they even have ski slopes!

-According to BQ Doha, in 2015, just 12% of the population of the UAE were locals.
-The rest of the population was made up of expats from around the world.
+According to BQ Doha, in 2020, just 12% of the population of the UAE were locals.
+The rest of the population comprises of expats from around the world.
 The majority of internationals (about 60%) come from India and Pakistan.

 Americans in the UAE

-When it comes to western communities in the United Arab Emirates, Americans make up one of the largest communities in the UAE.
-Depending on who you ask, the numbers vary, but about 50,000 United States citizens reside there.
+When it comes to US expats in the United Arab Emirates, there is a total of around 332,000 US citizens residing in the country.
 The Majority of these Americans live in Dubai.
 However, sizable populations also live in Abu Dhabi.